Table of contentsClick link to navigate to the desired location

 Examples:

-I have some applications.
+I have some apples.

-I have several apples.
+I have a few apples.

 She needs some eggs.

-She needs several eggs.
+She needs a few eggs.

 Peter has some friends.

-Peter has several friends.
+Peter has a few friends.

 I want some coffee.